Skip to main content

 The groundwater standards for butylate were adopted in Cycle 2 (1988) and updated in Cycle 8 (2006).

-Butylate is a herbicide used on corn to control weeds.
-When used, butylate is commonly formulated with atrazine and/or cyanazine.
-Animal studies have shown that butylate can affect the liver, blood, thyroid, kidneys, and body weight.
+Butylate is an herbicide used control weeds in corn.
+Studies have shown that exposure to high levels of butylate can affect the liver, blood, thyroid, and kidneys, and change body weight.

 Cadmium